How to prepare text overview

 This is especially important if you have "Freemium" app.
 In this case, specify what the free tier allows to do within the app and what is part of the premium upgrade.
 Often when journalists compile lists of free apps, this is the most crucial info they need to know - to avoid including free app, that basically requires some kind of subscription.

 A review guide tells the journalist how to use the app or particular features.
 Having a review guide depends on what type of apps you have.
 If it is something uniquely complex or for specific use cases, having a short paragraph explaining how to use the app or advanced feature for maximum benefit can go a long way.

-Is there an interesting story why you created this particular app?
+Is there an interesting story about why you created this particular app?
 Perhaps share it in a brief paragraph.
-I would recommend using 1st person; it is implausible someone will want to copy this verbatim to their story, and the first person is more personal.
+I would recommend using 1st person; it is implausible that someone will want to copy this verbatim to their article, and the first person is more personal.

 Ask a pro

 If you prefer to spend money instead of time on "Press Kit Copy", you can hire someone to do it for you.
 For example, the journalist Oliver Haslam offers "Developer Consulting".